Accessing the Cloud Access Management Portal

 Filtering Your View

-By default, the Cloud Access Management Dashboard displays an aggregate of information available for all cloud accounts it's configured to govern, to provide a complete view.
+By default, the Cloud Access Management Dashboard displays an aggregate of information available for all cloud sources it's configured to govern to provide a complete view.

-To view information for a single cloud account, select the Filter icon and select the specific cloud account you want to view.
+To view information for a single cloud source, select the Filter icon and select the specific cloud source you want to view.

 Select APPLY NOW to update the information in the Dashboard based on your selection.